-The prominent feature of a Martial Law regime is the rapid growth of development, but in the long run the various measures taken by a martial dictator come in the lime light and create disruption among the society.
-In spite of all the positive steps and development marking General Ayub’s Era, the graph of his popularity began declining.
+The prominent feature of a Martial Law regime is the rapid growth of development, but in the long run, the various measures taken by a martial dictator come into the limelight and create disruption among the society.
+Despite all the positive steps and development marking General Ayub’s Era, the graph of his popularity began declining.
 The immediate cause was the elections of 1965 and the Tashkent Declaration.

-- People wanted parliamentary form of government, but General Ayub. presented the nation with second constitution in 1962 which was presidential in nature.
+- People wanted a parliamentary form of government, but General Ayub. presented the nation with the second constitution in 1962 which was presidential in nature.

-- By introducing the system of Basic Democracy (BD), the right of adult franchise was curtailed.
+- By introducing the system of Basic Democracy (BD), the right of the adult franchise was curtailed.

-- The control on media and press was observed.
+- The control of the media and press was observed.

 - The Land and Family Laws were very attractive but they were not fully implemented.